Get Started

 Getting started with Artillery Cloud

-• View & analyze performance metrics generated by load test runs (response times, errors, custom ensure checks, and custom metrics)
+• View performance metrics generated by load test runs (response times, errors, custom ensure checks, and custom metrics)

-• Organize load test reports across projects and teams
+• Organize load test reports by project or team

 How it works